 Pfizer Colleagues must not promote Pfizer's Hub activities as a reason to prescribe a Pfizer Product.
-In addition, because the Hubs are operated to assist patients with accessing prescribed Products and offer no substantial and independent value from the Product, Pfizer Hub programs are not a means to reduce economic or administrative burdens for an HCP and her staff.
-And, Pfizer Colleagues should not suggest otherwise.
+Pfizer Hub programs are not a means to reduce economic or administrative burdens for HCPs and staff, and .
+Pfizer Colleagues must not suggest otherwise.